mikaellindemann/Distributed-Consensus/doc/DESCRIPTION.md

             - remove `n` from `wait for`
     - Create `T'` by appending own ID to `T`
     - If `wait for` is empty
-        - Cyclic case: Return empty set
+        - Cyclic case: Return empty set -> maybe return local set
     - Ask all nodes in `wait for` for their history with `T'`
     - Create relations' from `wait for` answers
     - Stitch own history with answers
     - Return "new" history to all nodes in `requesters`

+In case of cyclic it could be smart to return the local set of history since it can be used for checking with the rest of the trace.

 #### Walkthrough